APPLICATIONS FOR THE 2017-2018 COHORT WILL OPEN SUMMER 2017.

 Q: DO I HAVE TO RAISE CAPITAL AT THE END OF THE PROGRAM?

 A: This program is designed to help companies scale their businesses, which is almost always achieved by gaining access to outside capital.
 There are many ways to raise capital – from crowd funding to government grants to debt financing to equity investment – and learning how to raise money to finance company growth is a focal point of the program.
 Accepting equity investment is not required.
-Fellows will be given the opportunity to pitch to funders, lenders, and investors at the Good Food Financing & Innovation Conference and at a public Demo Day at 1871.
+Fellows will be given the opportunity to pitch to funders, lenders, and investors at the Good Food Financing & Innovation Conference and at other public Demo Days at various locations.

 Q: HOW LIKELY IS IT THAT I WILL RAISE CAPITAL FROM OUTSIDE SOURCES WITH THE HELP OF THE ACCELERATOR?